Jashepp/customElements-mixinPropertiesAttributes/README.md

 }
 ```

-All property/attribute names are case sensitive.
+Properties **are** case sensitive, and attributes are **not** case sensitive (due to how attributes work).
+There cannot be duplicate properties with different cases.
 All options are optional.

 | Property | Description (when `true` or specified) | Default Value |
 |-|-|-|